learn-co-students/js-advanced-functions-first-class-functions-lab-v-000/README.md

 # JavaScript Advanced Functions: First-Class Functions Lab

-## Objectives
+## Learning Goals

-1. Assign functions to a variable.
+- Assign functions to a variable.
-2. Store functions in a data structure.
+- Store functions in a data structure.
-3. Write functions that return other functions.
+- Write functions that return other functions.
-4. Pass a function to another function.
+- Pass a function to another function.
-5. Call a function returned by another function.
+- Call a function returned by another function.

 ## Introduction